 - Movies @ Dundrum

 Reccomended Reading: Make Your Own Home Cinema

 A great family day out is guaranteed in AquaZone at the National Aquatic Centre, one of the most technically innovative water parks in Europe.
-Facilities include: The Masterblaster, Dark Hole, Green Giant, Flow Rider, Wave Pool, Lazy River, and the Pirate Ship.
+This amazing indoor water park has many rides and facilities which include the ‘Masterblaster’, ‘Dark Hole’ flume ride, the Wave Pool, Lazy River and the Pirate Ship.

 Visit a Gallery or Museum

 Entry to the National Museum of Ireland is free and there are ongoing family events and workshops to enjoy.
 In Dublin we are lucky to have 3 museums on our doorstep – the National Museums of Ireland – Decorative Arts & History, Natural History, & Archaelogy.

 Visit the National Art Gallery, Merrion Square, Dublin 2, who hold weekly family events.
 Family packs and kids art worksheets available from the information desk.
 See the collection of Irish and European Art.
 Admission is Free!

 Visit the museum of Ireland’s largest unoccupied gaol, Kilmainham Gaol.
 Leaders of the rebellions of 1798, 1803, 1848, 1867 and 1916 were detained here.
 Such names as Robert Emmet, Charles Stewart Parnell, DeValera and other leaders of the 1916 Rising are associated with the Gaol.
 Attractions include a major exhibition detailing the political and penal history of the prison and its restoration.
 The tour of the prison includes an audio-visual show.